 Tall Marsh was identified in one area to the east of the levee and was considered to be in moderate condition.
 This community is likely to spread to new channels once established and can inhibit the free passage of water.
-CCMA complete regular ongoing harvesting/clearance in existing channels through to Reedy Lake.
+CCMA complete regular ongoing clearance in existing channels through to Reedy Lake to maintain water flow.